mechagrue/profitbricks-powershell/README.md

     + FullyQualifiedErrorId : 406,Profitbricks.SetProfitbricks
 ```

-After successful authentication the credentials will be stored for the duration of the Powershell session.
+After successful authentication the credentials will be stored for the duration of Powershell session.

 # How To's: